AASW Practitioner Research Grant 2025/26

 Overview

-The particular purpose of each grant is to support a research team led by a Principal Investigator who is a social work practitioner sitting outside a formal research institution.
-Each team is also encouraged to have a research mentor on the research team who may be an academic.
+Each grant will support a research team led by a Principal Investigator who is a social work practitioner engaged in social work practice outside of a formal research institution.
+Each team is encouraged to have a research mentor on the team who may be an academic.
 If further information is required on this, please email [email protected].
-Applications that involve a partnership between a university, practitioners and services users which is based on reciprocity and a mutual respect for each other’s expertise are encouraged.
+Applications that involve a partnership between a university, practitioners and services users, based on reciprocity and a mutual respect for each other’s expertise, are encouraged.

 In writing about the state of practice research in social work, Joubert et al. (2022) call for optimism given there is a move towards the shared space that both researchers and practitioners inhabit.
 This shared space promotes conversations, collaboration, and innovation.
 It is in this shared space that practice meets research and the promising future for practice research in social work lies (p.7).